 - pepper to taste

-- Pulse all the ingredients in a food processor until smooth.
+- Pulse all the ingredients in a food processor until parsley leaves are finely chopped, be carefully not to puree.

 - Store in a sealed container in the fridge for up to 2 weeks.